The NW Arm Bridge, and Second Harbour Crossing.

 The rotary was constructed in 1953, with a capacity of 20000 vehicles per day.
 The rotary replaced a 5 way intersection, but by 1963 it was seeing close to double its design capacity at 37,000 vehicles per day.

-Residents were concerned that proposed improvements to the rotary would block views from Dutch Village Rd (Now Joe howe) of the Arm.
+Residents were concerned that proposed improvements to the rotary would block views from Dutch Village Rd (Now Joseph Howe) of the Arm.
 There were also concerns that the causeway would delay construction of a bridge over the North West Arm, compound traffic problem rather then relive it, and render the water north of the causeway stagnant leading to its eventual infill, and render the public baths useless.

 The Public Baths were located on what is know Horseshoe Island, and served as a popular bathing beach.
 The baths consisted of a Substantial 100 stall (50men, 50 women) change room and shower structure.
 The plans below are form the Halifax Archives, and show the Public Baths as they existed in 1926, with a substantial beach.